matuteiglesias/journal/content/Teaching/2025-06-24_Reviewed_and_Outlined_Machine_Learning_Concepts.md

 ## 📅 2025-06-24 — Session: Reviewed and Outlined Machine Learning Concepts

 **🕒 16:40–17:00**
-**🏷️ Labels**: classification, regression, decision_trees, linear_regression, machine_learning, scikit-learn
+**🏷️ Labels**: Classification, Regression, Decision_Trees, Linear_Regression, Machine_Learning, Scikit-Learn
 **📂 Project**: Teaching
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary objective of this session was to review and outline key [[machine learning]] concepts, focusing on classification metrics, regression errors, decision trees, and linear regression models.
+The primary objective of this session was to review and outline key machine learning concepts, focusing on classification metrics, regression errors, decision trees, and linear regression models.

 ### Key Activities
 - **Classification Metrics**: Discussed the importance of selecting appropriate metrics for evaluating classification models, such as confusion matrices, precision, recall, F1 score, and ROC curves, with a focus on practical tools in scikit-learn.